Edo State Government Commits to Citizens’ Participation in the Budget Process

 On his part, the Chief of Staff to the Governor of Edo State, Taiwo Francis Akerele reminded the team that Edo state is civil society friendly; he regretted the deputy governor’s inability to meet with the team as earlier scheduled, due to urgent official issues outside the state.
 Mr. Akerele declared that in addition to the budget document being available and accessible online, the details of disbursement and expenditure are also published online.
 He decried the government’s inability to embark on sensitization programs due to sharp drops in revenue accruals and hoped that CSOs and the Open Budget Cluster would be able to do that for the state.
 He concluded by confirming his commitment and readiness to assist the Open Budget Cluster and all Civil Society Organizations in the state to advance open budget system and good governance and also promised an open door policy to progressive suggestions in that regard.

-The Commissioner of Budget, Planning and Economic Development, Hajia Maryam Abubakar and the Permanent Secretary of the Ministry thanked Social Action for the visit.
+The Commissioner of Budget, Planning and Economic Development, Hajia Maryam Abubakar and the Permanent Secretary of the Ministry thanked Alone for the visit.
 The Commissioner promised that the 2018 appropriation bill would be predicated upon the outcome of open sessions and town hall meetings with the people.
 She committed to supporting programs and collaborations with CSOs as long as it would not mean a financial commitment on her side because of the strict budgeting system the ministry runs.